Halfway Houses in Wilmington, NC

 Services provided:

-• Regular outpatient treatment, residential treatment and long-term residential treatment
+• Outpatient rehab, long-term residential treatment and regular outpatient treatment

 • Accepts Federal, or any government funding for substance use programs